General Frequently Asked Questions

 Typically, information is gathered about the individual's previous involvement with the criminal justice system, substance abuse treatment needs, parental status, housing, employment and many other circumstances that may give an indication as to how a person might interact with his/her environment.

-Questions or concerns regarding a particular probation officer or department should first be addressed with the probation officer's supervisor and/or the Director of that department.
-If after having written to the Probation Department Director concerning your problem, you are not satisfied, you may file a written complaint with the NYS Division of Probation and Correctional Alternatives (OPCA).
-All correspondence to OPCA should be sent to the attention of the State Director at 80 Wolf Road, Albany, New York 12205.
+If you have questions, concerns or complaints regarding a particular probation officer or department, please be advised that such issues should first be addressed with the probation officer’s supervisor and/or the Director of that department.
+If after having written to the Probation Department Director concerning your problem, you are not satisfied, you may file a written complaint with the NYS Office of Probation and Correctional Alternatives (OPCA).
+All correspondence to OPCA should be sent to the attention of the Deputy Commissioner and Director at 80 South Swan St., Albany, NY 12210.

 The Office of Probation and Correctional Alternatives (OPCA) facilitates funding for nearly 200 Alternative to Incarceration (ATI) programs throughout New York State.
 The programs funded are designed to reduce recidivism, decrease reliance on pretrial detention or the use of incarceration and operate in a manner consistent with public safety.
 These programs may fall under the authority of governmental or non-profit agencies.
 They operate in conjunction with the criminal justice system in all New York State counties and the City of New York.

 The following are examples of Alternatives to Incarceration (ATI) programs funded through OPCA in New York State:

 - TASC and other Drug and Alcohol Programs